hafsashaikh27/paynexa-ai-revenue-recovery/README.md

 PayNexa follows an **AI-assisted but policy-controlled architecture**.

-The complete visual architecture is provided in:
+The complete visual architecture is provided:

 <div align="center">